Gratiot Integrated Health Network

 - Crisis is alleviated and the individual is satisfied with services received

-- Individual is referred to appropriate services based on strengths and choice
+- Individual is referred to appropriate services based on strengths, choices, and medical necessity

 - Crisis is not due to mental health issues